 The robot used in the second iteration

-The previous figures show the layout of the robot’s platform in both iterations of its development.
+Figures 2.xx, 2.yy and 2.zz show the layout of the robot’s platform in both iterations of its development.
 In addition to those improvements already mentioned, the second platform greatly reduced what can only be call “clutter” that existed on the first iteration.
-Since all sensors and actuators on the first robot (accept for the camera) had to be driven through the Arduino, this meant that connections had to made from the Arduino to all motors and sensors on the robot.
+Since all sensors and actuators on the first robot (except for the camera) had to be driven through the Arduino, this meant that connections had to made from the Arduino to all motors and sensors on the robot.
 There also needed to be connections from the battery, which is stored under the chassis, to the motors.
 As can be seen in figure 2.5, there were many separate wires that had to be used to make all of these connections.
 The Create contains its motors, battery and all sensing equipment internally.
-This reduces the wires needed to three USB cables to connect the Eee PC to the camera, Arduino and Create.
+This reduces the number of wires needed to three USB cables to connect the Eee PC to the camera, Arduino and Create.
 The only additional wiring that would need to be done is to make connections from the Arduino to any additional sensors that are placed on the robot in the future.

 Chapter 3